Persian Cat Immune Support

 Is Hollywood Elixir™ appropriate for daily Persian cat support?

+For many households, a single daily product is easier to evaluate than a rotating stack.
 It should still be discussed with a veterinarian if the cat is on prescriptions or has chronic disease.
 The best use is alongside tracking (photos, discharge notes, stool consistency) so changes are judged with real observation signals.

 Can supplements replace antibiotics or antifungals for fold infections?